The Album (The Firm album): Background

 Meanwhile, Brooklyn-based female rapper Foxy Brown was brought to the attention of the Trackmasters, who were working on LL Cool J's Mr. Smith (1995).
 After impressing the production team with an on-stage freestyle rap, she earned a guest appearance on Mr. Smith, contributing a verse to the remix of "I Shot Ya".
 Throughout 1995 and 1996, Brown appeared on several platinum and gold singles, including Jay-Z's "Ain't No Nigga" and the remix of Toni Braxton's "You're Makin' Me High".
 Her appearances sparked a recording company bidding war in early 1996, leading to her signing to Def Jam Recordings.
 The success of "I Shot Ya" prompted her inclusion, along with rappers AZ and Cormega, in collaborating with Nas on the song "Affirmative Action" for his second studio album, It Was Written (1996).
 The collaboration came in the wake of the critical success of AZ's debut album Doe or Die (1995).
 He initially garnered attention with his appearance on Nas' "Life's a Bitch" (1993).
 Cormega, whose rapping career had been put on hold due to his incarceration during the early 1990s, was referenced by Nas on "One Love" (1994), and was released from jail in 1995.

-Working with the Trackmasters as producers, Brown released her solo debut Ill Na Na (1996), which became a chart success and sold over two million copies.

-In an interview AZ personally picked Firm Biz, Phone Tap and Throw Your Guns as his favorites songs on the album.